JakuJ/BFC-10000/README.md

 A rich collection of BF programs.

 [Towers of Hanoi](http://www.clifford.at/bfcpu/hanoi.html) by Clifford Wolf<br>
 This one comes with a nice ASCII visuals, but your terminal must be able to understand vt100 escape codes.

-Also, use the interpreter, and not the compiler - the compiled version is way too fast for the animation.
-Ifit's still too fast, you might want to disable some AST optimizations in `interpreter.cpp`.
+Use the interpreter, not the compiler - the compiled version is waaaaay too fast for the animation.
+If it's still too fast, you might want to comment out some AST optimizations in `interpreter.cpp`.

 [Lost Kingdom](https://jonripley.com/i-fiction/games/LostKingdomBF.html) by Jon Ripley<br>
 A text adventure game written in nearly 30k lines of BF code.

 You might want to turn off LLVM IR optimizations for this one (compile without the `-O` flag).
-Even then the compilation might take a few minutes.
+Even then the compilation might take a few minutes, mostly spent in the last step (making an object file).